gbohner/coexist/README.md

 The UK has had enormous difficulty scaling this test.
 Modifications of RT-PCR which make the test easier to scale now exist - including pooling samples, skipping the RNA extraction step, and collecting samples with spit rather than swabs.
 To our knowledge, tests with these modifications are not being deployed in the UK.

 The easiest tests to scale are likely 'antigen' tests.
-These tests detect the presence of viral protein rather than RNA, and can be performed at 'point of care' using lateral-flow-assays, the same technology as used in home pregnancy tests.
-The tests can therefore be deployed at population scale without the construction and organizational overhead of large centralized testing facilities.
+These tests detect the presence of viral protein rather than RNA, and can be performed at the point of care using lateral-flow-assays, the same technology that is used in home pregnancy tests.
+The tests can therefore be deployed at scale without the construction and organizational overhead of large centralized testing facilities.

 There is concern that antigen tests and modifications of RT-PCR will be less sensitive than the tried-and-true RT-PCR test.
 Is this concern justified?